astrojuanlu/astrojuanlu/README.md

 ### Hi there 👋

-Hello, I'm Juan Luis and I work at Read the Docs ✨
+Hello, I'm Juan Luis ✨

 <!--
 **astrojuanlu/astrojuanlu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.